Updated Published

 Widening Support

-CloudNC has also recently launched a physics-based cutting parameters module to generate cutting speeds and feeds for aluminum, steels and stainless steels, with plans to support more niche materials in the future.
-Saville says that the physics engine combines machine learning with a complex mathematical model and simulation of the cutting process, including cutting dynamics, workpiece and tool material, tool holder geometry and surface finish models to provide safe, effective speeds and feeds for tools and materials that may be unfamiliar to a shop.
+CloudNC has also developed and launched a physics-based cutting parameters module to generate cutting speeds and feeds for aluminum, steels and stainless steels, with plans to support more niche materials in the future.
+Saville says that the module’s physics engine combines machine learning with a complex mathematical model and simulation of the cutting process, including cutting dynamics, workpiece and tool material, tool holder geometry and surface finish models to provide safe, effective speeds and feeds for tools and materials that may be unfamiliar to a shop.
 The company estimates that replacing speeds and feeds testing with this feature will boost users’ productivity by at least 20%.

 Fieldwork